Wuxy1997/Federated-Reinforcement-Learning-for-Mobile-Edge-Computing-Rebuild-t/README.md

 - This project is mainly for me appling RA of Federated Reinforcement Learning for Mobile Edge Computing area
 - Special thanks to all contributors and researchers in the field
+- This readme file is write by AI(laugh)